The Ultimate Shopping Guide: Where to Shop in Malta

 Bay Street Complex – For Shopping and Entertainment in One

 Located in St Julian’s, this indoor mall has a fun, tourist-friendly vibe.
 It’s not huge, but you’ll find brands like Adidas, Guess, and Skechers alongside souvenir shops and cafés.
-There’s even a VR arcade and bowling alley, making it great for families or mixed groups.
+There’s even a VR arcade and bowling alley, making it ideal for families or mixed groups.

 Gozo – Boutique Finds and Artisan Delights